 Historical Background

 Historically, a husband was obliged to maintain his wife and children.
 He was obliged to provide necessaries for them.
-Necessaries are those goods and services required for the maintenance of the spouse and children having regard to their standard of living, position in society, and requirements.
+Necessaries are those goods and services required for the maintenance of the spouse and children, having regard to their standard of living, position in society and requirements.

 Modern Legislation

 Legislation in the last 40 years has steadily facilitated easier applications for maintenance and enforcement through the courts.
-The procedures for applications to the District and Circuit Court are significantly simpler than in general legal disputes.
+The procedures for applications to the District and Circuit Courts are significantly simpler than in general legal disputes.

 The court may make a maintenance order in favour of an applicant’s spouse and/or dependent children where it is satisfied that the other spouse has failed to provide such maintenance as is proper in the circumstances.
 The requirement to maintain applies equally to husbands and wives in respect of the other.